Clariteia/minos-documentation/docs/architecture/data_model.md

 ## Aggregate

 An Aggregate is a composition of entities that work together in order to reach a complex goal.
-One of the main objectives of such constructions is to encapsulate business complexity behind an `aggregate` root, which is an `entity` taking that role.
+One of the main objectives of suchc onstructions is to encapsulate business complexity behind an `aggregate` root, which is an `entity` taking that role.
 Thus, no message will be sent to each particular entity within the `aggregate`, but rather the aggregate root will handle and route each request.